Skip to main content

 Advanced Therapeutic Interventions the Antithesis of One-Size-Fits-All

-The existence of highly specific, targeted for restoring endocrine function serves to highlight the crudeness of generic wellness programs.
+The existence of highly specific, targeted clinical protocols for restoring endocrine function serves to highlight the crudeness of generic wellness programs.
 These are not speculative treatments; they are evidence-based interventions designed to correct specific pathophysiological defects.
 When an employee’s inability to participate in a wellness program stems from a condition that is amenable to these treatments, forcing them into the generic program while ignoring the potential for genuine medical resolution is particularly egregious.

 Growth Hormone Axis Optimization

-The (GH) axis is another system profoundly affected by stress and aging.
+The growth hormone (GH) axis is another system profoundly affected by stress and aging.
 The production of GH from the pituitary is pulsatile and declines with age.
 This decline contributes to sarcopenia (age-related muscle loss), increased adiposity, poor sleep, and decreased recovery.

 For individuals with HPA axis dysregulation, sleep disturbances further suppress GH release, creating a vicious cycle.
 Peptide therapies represent a sophisticated approach to restoring the function of this axis.
 For example, a combination of CJC-1295 (a GHRH analogue) and Ipamorelin (a ghrelin mimetic and GH secretagogue) can be used to stimulate the pituitary to produce and release its own growth hormone in a more youthful, pulsatile fashion.